 133 Commonwealth was designed by Snell and Gregerson, architects, and built in 1879 by Webster & Dixon, builders, one of two contiguous houses (133-135 Commonwealth).

 Fanny Wharton died in October of 1880 in Beverly, probably soon after (or possibly even before) they had moved to the new house.
-The Heirs of Fanny Wharton are shown as the owners on the 1883, 1888, 1898, and 1908 Bromley maps.

 By the 1892-1893 winter season, it was the home of Henry Russell Shaw, a banker and broker, and his wife, Grace (Rathbone) Shaw.
 They previously had lived at 265 Beacon.
 Henry Shaw died in September of 1904.
 Grace Shaw continued to live at 133 Commonwealth until her death in May of 1911.